Blog Solutions

 Solutions

-While both Open Banking and Banking as a Service (BaaS) are geared towards, among other things, driving innovation and efficiency, they differ in their approach – and this is exactly what we’ll be discussing in this article.
+While both Open Banking and Banking as a Service (BaaS) platforms are geared towards, among other things, driving innovation and efficiency, they differ in their approach – and this is exactly what we’ll be discussing in this article.
 What are these solutions, exactly?
 How do they work?
 What are the differences between them?
 Similarities?
 There’s plenty to talk about, so let’s not waste any more time and get to it.

 By leveraging modern APIs, both Open Banking and BaaS are commonly used to enhance financial services, foster innovation, optimise user experience, and expand the range of services that companies are able to offer to customers.